 When looking for an engineered product, people should check that the product they choose is certified free of radiation, solvents and formaldehyde.
 Another thing to ensure is that the timber is sourced sustainably – an easy way to make sure your product is sustainable is checking if it has an FSC certificate.

-Firstly, since timber flooring is a breathing product it needs to be maintained correctly, so it’s important to be realistic about how much maintenance you are willing to do.
-Just like other natural products, such as leather, engineered flooring needs due care and attention.
+Since timber flooring is a breathing product it needs to be maintained correctly.
+Being realistic about how much maintenance you are willing to put in to care for your flooring.
+Eg. Like other natural products, such as leather, engineered flooring needs due care and attention.

 Polyurethane and hard-wax oil finishes require a similar amount of care.
 Opting for an oil finish will give you a beautiful floor but does need regular cleaning to keep it looking its best.
 Damp mopping on a fortnightly basis with the appropriate cleaner is usually all it takes.

-Secondly, consider what grade of timber you want.
-There are three main grades: the first is a prime grade, which is a clean board with minimal knots that features the natural grains of the timber.
-The second is feature or natural grade, which has a good mix of prime grade boards as well as some knotty rustic boards.
-Lastly, rustic or antique grades have a lot of character, and usually feature a lot of knots to create a very natural and organic timber look.
+There are three main grades: Prime Grade; which is a clean board with minimal knots that features the natural grains of the timber.
+Feature/ Natural Grade; which has a good mix of prime grade boards with some knotty rustic boards.
+Rustic/ Antique Grades; have a lot of character, and usually feature a lot of knots to create a very natural and organic timber look.

 Flooring Advice: Choosing the Right Timber Species for Your Flooring